DevExpress/devextreme-demos/JSDemos/Demos/TabPanel/Overview/description.md

 To switch between tabs programmatically, use the [selectedIndex](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#selectedIndex) property.
 It accepts the index of a tab in the **dataSource** or **items[]** array.
 The [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#onSelectionChanged) function allows you perform desired actions when the selected tab changes.

-Use the following properties to configure navigation between tabs:
+Use the following properties to configure user navigation between tabs:

 - [swipeEnabled](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#swipeEnabled)
 Defines whether to switch between views with the swipe gesture.

 - [loop](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#loop)
 Specifies whether to loop views.

 - [animationEnabled](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#animationEnabled)
 Specifies whether to animate the change of the selected view.